 We identified our top fatal risks at Vermilion as:

 Each of these risks is the subject of strong management programs, corporately and within our business units.
 For example, we hold regular road safety training and awareness events in our business units, and we monitor proactive indicators of road safety in our fleet vehicles, including overall speed and hard braking events, in addition to outcome indicators such as incidents.

 We build on our people's experience, demonstrating the effective collaboration of our operations and management groups.
 Hazard identification and risk management programs have been put in place that align with the efforts we've directed towards competence and training programs in our operations.
 In addition, Vermilion maintains leading HSE KPIs, which our staff can access on our corporate intranet, to follow Vermilion's progress on hazard awareness and risk as part of our corporate scorecard.
 The leading KPIs are monitored as an indicator of the health of Vermilion’s integrated HSE MS.

 This tool has been rolled out globally, to our staff and to vendors who work with us.
 It does not replace any design, technical and administrative layers of protection that we already have in place, but is an additional layer of defense to achieve safe performance.
+It is intended to further empower every worker on site to be able to stop work if they feel there is a safety concern or they are unclear of the task.
 It is intended to reach all personnel present on work sites, regardless of their familiarity with our HSE program or the complexity of the work to be conducted.
 It can also live beyond the work site: we encourage our staff to use the tool in our offices and everyday lives, increasing awareness of possible hazards that can impact safety.